valencik/mastersAPSC/documents/thesis/thesis.md

 %- Eventually the segmentations partition the data with respect to other variables.

 %- Want data with more dimensionality
-The numEntries and numCoauthors data presented in the heatmaps is not the whole story.
+The numEntries and numCoauthors data presented in the heatmaps can be improved.
-An author could have published 20 papers in 1995 and only 1 paper in 1996, their resulting numYears value for that range would be 2.
+An author could have published 20 papers in 1995 and 5 papers in 1996, their resulting numYears value for that range would be 2.
-Let's try clustering with more dimensionality to our data.
+This has the effect of ignoring how prolific a given author may have been in a certain time.
+We want the author who published 20 papers in 1995 to be measured differently than an author who published once in both 1995 and 1996.
+An improvement is obtained by increasing the dimensionality of the data.
-Instead of a single number representing an authors number of publications, a parameter of their distribution of publications over time could be used.
+Instead of a single number representing an author's number of publications, a parameter representing the distribution of publications over time could be used.
-How many papers has a given author published in the beginning of their career?
+How many papers did a given author published in the beginning of their career?
-The end of their career, or most recently?
+How many papers did the publish at the end of their career, or most recently?

 %- Need authors with many publications
 In order to break up the number of entries over time like this, each author needs to have multiple entries over multiple years.
-This excludes a lot of authors.
-Recall their are !!!
-45511 !!! authors with only a single publication in the database.
+Recall their are 41254 authors with only a single publication in the database.
-That is 40445 out of 100147, roughly $40\%$ of the total unique authors.
+That is 41254 out of 100147, roughly $40\%$ of the total unique authors.

 %- Demonstrate that removing all single publication authors is not as harmful as it might seem How much of the database is affected if every author who has only published once is removed?
 This question can be answered directly with the MongoDB database.
 First every paper is taken and duplicated for every single author in that paper's author list.
 There is now a database object for each author in each paper.
-Every time an author's name appears that is one publication count for that author.
+Each time an author appears their publication count increments.
 Next, each database object that has an author that has a publication count of one is erased.
 Finally the unique remaining papers are the ones that have authors with more than one publication count.
-Table @tbl:papersWithoutNAuthors show the number of papers that remain once all the authors with a specified publication count are removed.
+Table @tbl:papersWithoutNAuthors shows the number of papers that remain once all the authors with a specified publication count are removed.

 %- TODO develop a better (continuous) way to calculate these numbers Entry Number Cutoff   Papers Remaining   Difference